CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 ### GitHub Repository

-You will be working on your team repository for this project.
-Once you have decided on a team name, go to the link below to set up your team:

-**TBD** — GitHub Classroom has been shut down; team repository setup instructions will be updated here.

-!!! warning
-    After you join a team on GitHub, you cannot change teams!
-Make sure that **only one** of you creates the team, and make sure that the remaining teammates join the right team.
+Your team will get a repository created in the course organization.
+Your TA's will send you that information via Slack.

-Once you enter your team name, Github will automatically create a repository for your team.
-You should then create a **Github Project board** for your repository (you can follow the steps from the [GitHub Exercise](/projects/P1/github#setting-up-a-project-board) or the note below).
+You should then create a **GitHub Project board** for your repository (you can follow the steps from the [GitHub Exercise](/assignments/P1/github.md/#setting-up-a-project-board) or the note below).

 !!! tip
     From previous semesters, this guide [GitHub Exercise](/projects/P1/github/) gives more specifics on good issue writing, commit writing and PRs.
 TAs have created this more recent [guide](https://docs.google.com/document/d/1edD2SSXu3d3TqYb_XzywiG4dpct6KVFhbT3PYZwItQM/edit?usp=sharing) for making good PRs and commits.